-- General Painful Conditions – post-surgical pain, vehicular accident pain, work injury, athletic and sports related pain, osteoarthritis, degenerative joint disease, acute and chronic tendonitis.
+- General Painful Conditions – post-surgical pain, vehicular accident pain, work injury, athletic and sports-related pain, osteoarthritis, degenerative joint disease, acute and chronic tendonitis.

 The Science Behind Dry Needling

 Still with us?
 You must be very interested in the topic, so we’ll get technical.
 As mentioned above, although the therapy may look similar, the mechanism of dry needling differs greatly from traditional acupuncture.
 When a dry needling practitioner assesses an area, they identify special muscular areas known as myofascial trigger points.
-When stimulated with a needle, these point cause a local twitch response, which activated endogenous opioids, which then counteract pain.
+When stimulated with a needle, these points cause a local twitch response, which activated endogenous opioids, which then counteract pain.

-Without getting even more technical, the result of the above body reactions is a decrease of pain through the opioid release, and the promotion of healing, relaxation, and anti-inflammation through the blood flow.
+Without getting even more technical, the result of the above body reactions is a decrease of pain through the opioid release and the promotion of healing, relaxation, and anti-inflammation through the blood flow.

 Why Choose Dry Needling Over Traditional Acupuncture?

+Thinking of trying dry needling?
 We invite you to contact us to discuss whether this therapeutic process might be the right approach to your condition.
 For more information on this service, we invite you to check out our acupuncture services page!